 As described previously, this section will focus on the migration of stateless (i.e. powered off) VMs.
 This means that the VMs will be powered off and only the VM disk will be moved to the destination site where the migrated VM must be powered on again.
 As stated in the previous sections, this is considered offline migration.

 For better interoperability we advocate for introducing the migration support in the OCCI (Open Cloud Computing Interface) specification.
 OCCI is a RESTful protocol and API for all kinds of management tasks.
 In the last years it has evolved into a flexible API with a focus on interoperability.
-Indeed, OCCI is a boundary protocol and API that acts as a service front-end to each site’s CMP (e.g. OpenNebula, OpenStack, etc.).
+Indeed, OCCI is a boundary protocol and API that acts as a service front-end to each site’s CMF (e.g. OpenNebula, OpenStack, etc.).

-In the EGI Federated Cloud, OCCI is the standard interface to interact with CMPs.
+In the EGI Federated Cloud, OCCI is the standard interface to interact with CMFs.
 Therefore, introducing support for migration in OCCI would be a natural step that would preserve interoperability among sites.

 The migration process of a VM from site A to site B will include the steps shown in the following figure.
-It is assumed that both sites belong to EGI FedCloud and, therefore, each one has an OCCI endpoint that has been extended to support the migration lifecycle described in this document.
+It is assumed that both sites belong to EGI Federated Cloud and, therefore, each one has an OCCI endpoint that has been extended to support the migration lifecycle described in this document.
 More on the additions required to the OCCI standard to support migration will be discussed in the next sections.

+Migration process

 We provide here an overview of the VM migration cycle.
 In the following sections we identify the main challenges that lay ahead this procedure.